CoryParsnipson/web-bullshit/grocery-tracker-poc/README.md

     ```
     source .venv/bin/activate
-    deactivate # use this to exist the virtualenv
+    deactivate # use this to exit the virtualenv
     ```

 1. Install required python packages.